netdata-be/vim/README.md

     git config --global github.user netdata

 Now use the following README to continue configuring gist: https://github.com/mattn/gist-vim

-run the following command to ignore untracked changes:

-    for s in `git submodule  --quiet foreach 'echo $name'` ; do git config submodule.$s.ignore untracked ; done

 To have support for ctags in puppet create the following config : ~/.ctags and add this: